 This recipe's real name is Fasoulia.
 This dish is very popular all over the Mediterranean; every single country has its own version of the recipe, and Libya is no exception.
 It's such a straightforward and delicious recipe that every single Libyan woman prepares this dish in her home!

-Traditionally the Fasoulia is made with dried white beans like the Great Northern or cannellini beans, but those who know the Fasoulia made with fresh borlotti will swear, but it’s superiority for Fasoulia.
-If you’ve never tried fresh borlotti bean, be prepared to have your mindblown from how unbelievably tasty they are!
+Traditionally the Fasoulia is made with dried white beans like the Great Northern or cannellini beans, but those who know the Fasoulia is made with fresh borlotti will swear, but it's superiority for Fasoulia.
+If you've never tried fresh borlotti beans, be prepared to have your mind blown by how unbelievably tasty they are!